KernelTuner/kernel_launcher/docs/examples/wisdom.rst

 Code Explanation
 ----------------

-Notice how this example is similar to the previous example, with some minor differences such that ``kl::Kernel`` has been replaced by ``kl::WisdomKernel``.
+Notice how this example is similar to the previous example, with some minor differences, such that ``kl::Kernel`` has been replaced by ``kl::WisdomKernel``.
 We now highlight the important lines of this code example.

 .. literalinclude:: wisdom.cpp